Plastic Surgery Predictions – Hot Trends in Cosmetic Surgery

 So this takes a huge commitment.
 We are very fortunate and proud to state that we have one of Melbourne’s best known female Plastic Surgeons working at Coco Ruby Plastic Surgery, along with our top team of other Specialists.

-Recent Plastic Surgery Trends in Breast Surgery show an increase demand for natural-looking vs fake breast augmentation results.
+Recent Plastic Surgery Trends in Breast Surgery show an increasing demand for natural-looking vs fake breast augmentation results.

 Bigger isn’t always better when it comes to breast enlargement.
 A body balanced, the customised approach and natural look will be the trend as the “fake look” boob job trend further declines.